Watch the video below to see a quick look inside the National Motorcycle Museum

 Some have the misconception that the National Motorcycle Museum is a privately owned museum.
 In fact it is chartered as a non-profit 501(c)3 corporation and is governed by a board of directors.
 Our funding comes from a variety of sources including admissions, Museum Store sales, fundraisers, donations*, memberships, corporate sponsorships and grants.
 But it is by far generous donations from individual motorcyclists who love the freedom provided by two wheels that we are able to “tell the exciting stories” of motorcycling and important motorcyclists.
 Continuous support allows us to create new exhibitions, add interpretive media, research and produce labels holding deeper information about motorcycles on display.

-Our breakthrough for 2010 is the adaptive reuse of a structure on the outskirts of Anamosa over twice the size of the old downtown location.
+Our breakthrough in 2010 was the adaptive reuse of a structure on the outskirts of Anamosa over twice the size of the old downtown location.
 With a location just off U.S. 151, more parking and single story architecture we are better able to handle bus tours and large groups as well as create and produce exciting special events on our grounds.

 We encourage you to click on “Get Involved” on the Museum Home Page to see all the ways you can begin to work with the Museum and support its work.
 From outright cash donations to giving your time and technical expertise, there’s a way for you to get involved with the National Motorcycle Museum!